1951 French legislative election

-In March 1951, Henri Queuille (Radical Party), became head of the cabinet.
+In March 1951 Henri Queuille (Radical Party) became head of the cabinet.
 His Vice-Prime Ministers were Georges Bidault (MRP), Guy Mollet (SFIO) and René Pleven (UDSR).
 In order to limit the number of seats won by the Communists and the Gaullists, an electoral reform was passed.
-The proportional representation system was conserved but if an alliance of parties obtained more of 50% of votes in a given constituency, it won all the seats.
-The promoters of the electoral reform knew the Communists and the Gaullists were so different from allie contrary to the parties of the Third Force.
+The proportional representation system was conserved but if an alliance of parties obtained more than 50% of votes in a given constituency, it would win all the seats by joining their votes together (apparentment).
+The promoters of the electoral reform knew the Communists and the Gaullists were so different from allies contrary to the parties of the Third Force.
 They hoped the alliance of the pro-government parties would reach the 50% threshold in a maximum of constituencies, whereas the PCF and the RPF would be eliminated of representation.

 Whilst the PCF and the RPF were the two largest parties in terms of the popular vote, the Third Force remained the parliamentary majority.
-Due to the ballot system, the Communist Party, which won more votes than any other party, was only third in terms of the number of seats won.
+Due to the electoral system, the Communist Party, which won more votes than any other party, was only third in terms of the number of seats won.
 In the winning coalition, the SFIO and the MRP lost support whereas the Radicals and the classical Right made gains.
 However, due to continuing internal divisions (about the denominational schools, the budget and the colonial question) the problem of the stability of the executive was not resolved.

 In August 1951, René Pleven replaced Henri Queuille as Prime Minister and the Socialists left the cabinet.